saffan-ahmed-shaikh/weather-based-outfit-recommender/README.md

 - Connected city search to OpenWeatherMap API.
 - Displays temperature, condition, wind speed, and humidity.
 - Handles loading and error states.

+### Outfit Recommendation

+- Added simple logic for outfit suggestions based on temperature and weather condition.
+- Examples: "Take an umbrella" if rainy, "Wear a jacket" if cold, "Sunglasses suggested" if sunny.